-An enthusiastic teacher turned librarian turned support engineer, I have a diverse background and broad interests.
+An enthusiastic teacher turned librarian turned support engineer turned strategy & operations person, I have a diverse background and broad interests.
 While primarily working with web technology, I have interests in general computing and technology, instruction, accessibility, information management, technical services and metadata, and documentation among others.

 I am always on the look out to improve existing services and implement new ones.
 While not a programmer or developer, I like to learn and I am not afraid to work with and dig into code.
 My methodology is very much user oriented in all my projects and work (at least as much as possible), and my aim is to improve the user experience and quality of life (at work) for team members.